Christchurch tramway routes: Riccarton line

 The line to Riccarton was included in the initial construction contract and built by the New Zealand Electrical Construction Company.
 It was ready for the commencement of steam-hauled services on 1905-11-2 and fully electrified from 1906-3-12.

 In an effort to give the line a major destination, the Board terminated the line at the Riccarton Racecourse, then a popular attraction for entertainment and discretionary travel.
 The terminus featured several sidings in the racecourse grounds to accommodate a large number of trams for major events, a tramcar shed, and in 1921 a shingle pit was purchased off Main South Road in Sockburn from which it was able to source construction materials.
-Also along the line was one of the network's several level crossings with a heavy rail line.
+Also along the line was one of the network's several level crossings with a heavy railway line.

 An extension of this line was completed in December 1915 to Plumpton Park (now Wigram Aerodrome).
 Trams were operating on this extension by the following month.

-The Board's services to the Riccarton Racecourse were one of two instances in Christchurch where the trams operated in direct competition to the Railways Department.
+The Board's services to the Riccarton Racecourse were one of two instances in Christchurch where all the trams operated in direct competition to the Railways Department.
 The Department, which ran its own trains on the Racecourse's siding from Sockburn railway station, also provided passenger services to the Racecourse for major events.
-Though the siding outlasted the tramline to the Racecourse by 18 months it was generally the trams that were the more popular with passengers.
+Although the siding outlasted the tramline to the Racecourse by 18 months it was generally the trams that were the more popular with passengers.

 One-man trams were introduced on the Riccarton line as an economy measure on 1935-1-14.
 This also included the intermediate destination of Clyde Road, the only such destination in the network to feature one-man tram operation.
 To facilitate the operation of one-man trams to Clyde Road, a balloon loop was installed at that location.

 The last timetabled tram ran on the Riccarton line, without ceremony, on Sunday 1953-6-14.
 The replacement bus service commenced the following day.